 Through all years, children will gain a coherent and chronologically secure knowledge and understanding of Britain’s past and that of the wider world.
 We want our children to become historians by being able to think critically in order to ask perceptive questions, consider different evidence and arguments to develop perspective and judgement.
 We hope that this will allow them to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
-By referring to the progression booklets, children will be able to see how they develop these skills on their journey through school.
+By referring to the knowledge organisers, children will be able to see how they develop these skills on their journey through school.

-The Early Years Foundation Stage (EYFS) aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.
+The Early Years Foundation Stage (EYFS) aims for all children in reception to have an Understanding of the World, culture and past and present by the end of the academic year.
 Teachers create engaging and informative teaching and learning opportunities.

 In History we create a supportive and collaborative ethos for learning by providing investigative and enquiry-based learning opportunities.
 Emphasis is placed on analytical thinking which helps children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 We want our children to be curious and ask questions allowing them to learn more about the past.
 Through this study children become historians by being able to think critically in order to ask perceptive questions, consider different evidence and arguments to develop perspective and judgement.
-Assessment will take place against ‘I can statements’ at the end of each academic year.
-This assessment will be against each area of history learning.